lmfit/asteval/doc/api.rst

 code.
 There are a few options available to control what language features to support, how to deal with writing to standard output and standard error, and specifying the symbol table.
 There are also a few convenience
-functions: :func:`valid_symbol_name` is useful for tesing the validity of symbol names, and :func:`make_symbol_table` is useful for creating symbol tables that may be pre-loaded with custom symbols and functions.
+functions: :func:`valid_symbol_name` is useful for testing the validity of symbol names, and :func:`make_symbol_table` is useful for creating symbol tables that may be pre-loaded with custom symbols and functions.